cdklabs/genai-idp/packages/@cdklabs/genai-idp/README.md

       key,
       inputBucket,
       outputBucket,
-      configurationBucket,
+      workingBucket,
       metricNamespace: 'MyIdpSolution',
     });

-    // Create document processor (using BdaProcessor as an example) const processor = new BdaProcessor(this, 'Processor', {
-      environment,
-      // ... other processor-specific properties
-    });
-  }
+    // Attach document processors to the environment
+    // (processors are provided by separate packages) }
 }
 ```